-🗊 Import Password Dat abase 83 To import an external end the password that protec crypted password database file, spec cts the file. tify the file and f user names that exist in the curren n by those in the imported password Password database file: C:/tmp/password_database Browse Password: ••••• Start Cancel
+🗊 Import Password Dat abase 83 To import an external encrypted password database file, specify the file and the password that protects the file.
+The passwords o will be overwritte f user names that exist in the curren n by those in the imported password t password cache database file.
+Password database file: C:/tmp/password_database Browse Password: ••••• Start Cancel